wdrbork/allergy-alert/README.md

 ### How to Install the Software
 1. Ensure that you have the latest version of Git installed
     - Run `git version` on your device's terminal
-    - If an error occurs, go [here](https://git-scm.com/downloads) to download the latest version of Git
+    - If an error occurs when trying to clone the repository, go [here](https://git-scm.com/downloads) to download the latest version of Git
 2. Download the repository using the command `git clone https://github.com/wdrbork/allergy-alert.git`
 3. Ensure that you have version v20.9.0 of Node.js or later installed
     - Run `node -v` on your device's terminal